You can find links to other sites connected with our activities below:

 - The Friern Barnet and Whetstone Residents Association has been in operation for nearly 100 years.
 The Association covers the areas of Coppetts, Woodhouse and Oakleigh Wards in Barnet.

 - Friern Village Residents’ Association was formed in 1998 by residents living on the new large development behind the old Colney Hatch Mental Hospital, now Princes Park Manor.
-Perhaps uniquely the FVRA held a poll of all the new residents to find a name for our new area of London.
-Residents chose the name Friern Village.
 It stretches from New Southgate station to Colney Hatch Lane, and from Friern Barnet Road to the North Circular Road.
 Communication with residents is done via the Friern Village group on Nextdoor.co.uk.
 Contact Peter Storey (Secretary) tel: 07941 747903

 - Grange Big Local is an area of East Finchley that has been awarded £1 million of lottery money to spend according to resident priorities over up to ten years.
 The area, whose boundaries are the North Circular, High Road, Church Lane and East End Road, includes the Grange, Font Hills and Thomas More estates.
 People living in the area have an opportunity to make a lasting difference and to make an even better neighbourhood.

 - Hampstead Garden Suburb Residents Association is a voluntary organisation open to all residents of the suburb.
 It can call on members with a variety of specialised knowledge who give their services free for the community.